risk-first/website/docs/thinking/De-Risking.md

 Here we've been building towards a vocabulary with which to communicate to our team-mates about which risks are important to us (_reduce_, _exploit_, _share_, _retain_, _control_, _monitor_).
 This helps us discuss which actions we believe are the right ones and how we should deal with them.

-In the next section we will see [an example of this in action](A-Conversation.md).
+In the next section we will look at the indicators that tell you when to apply these levers.
+On to [Cadence](Cadence.md).